kpsdev1/Rock-Paper-Scissors/README.md

 - - -

 ## Demo
+Below is a demo video of the game working and also number 1 - 10 are each of the hands that were chosen by the player and the copmputer.

 1. Player chose Rock and Computer chose Paper, so the computer scored a point.
 Score is 0 - 1 to the computer.
 2. Player chose Paper and Computer chose Rock, so the Player got a point.
 Score is now 1 - 1 which makes it even.
 3. Player chose Scissors and Computer chose Rock, so the computer scored a point.
 Score is now 1 - 2 to the computer.